 Time From Crash To Fix In Production: The P90 time for critical issues should be sitting under 48 hours from initial alert to deployed fix in the store.

-If you cannot measure these numbers reliably, then your process is not actually real, it is just a checklist that the team is following on autopilot every sprint.
+If you cannot measure these numbers reliably, then your process is not actually real, it is just a checklist that the team is following on autopilot.
+Most founders find that tracking these KPIs helps them better understand the mobile app development cost breakdown and justify ongoing investments in new feature iterations.

 Common Mobile App Development Process Failures